riscman/riscman/README.md

     to explore Python using RISC OS
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on writing a web based user guide to help RISC OS user navigate the pitfalls of using Python THis is neccessary as the Python RISC OS is raw and largely untested.
+- 💞️ I’m looking to collaborate on writing a web based user guide to help RISC OS users navigate the pitfalls of using Python This is neccessary as the Python RISC OS is raw and largely untested.
 A lot of things do not work as yet.
 - 📫 How to reach me - tba